SebastianTasi/SebastianTasi-TRowePrice/README.md

 Framework can be built with using TestNg or Junit  but preferred to use Cucumber BDD.
 It is created basic Page Object Model design pattern but it can improve if needed.

+*The design is POM(Page Object Model) framework is actual BDD Cucumber framework.
+I have Page Object Classes (Page Factory) to identify and store elements to utilize in testing and with help of PageWebFactory i am able to utilize all this elements through StepDefinition.
+Runner Class is specifically to run all tests from one location.
+The design is also Singleton Driver.
+I will use Utilities to store Driver utility, Configuration reader utility, excel utilities, Page utilities, Browser utilities
+I also store my cucumber feature files separately it also helps in reusability and utilise.
+Step definitions are storing my actual code.
+Hooks before and after steps and also take screenshoots.
+An extra class for rerun will help us to rerun failed scenarios.

+This is basically a short description of my framework design.